The Macquarie Cloud Services Graduate Program through my eyes.

 My second week.

 After spending a few days absorbing information about the HMC, it was time to meet the rest of the company and introduce myself.
-Macquarie Telecom Group holds regular company meetings where new starters are introduced to the organisation by our (award winning) CEO, David Tudehope.
-As a graduate in an engineering role, being introduced by the CEO in front of the whole company is not something I was expecting – needless to say I instantly felt like a significant and valued member of the Macquarie Telecom Group family.
+Macquarie Technology Group holds regular company meetings where new starters are introduced to the organisation by our (award-winning) CEO, David Tudehope.
+As a graduate in an engineering role, being introduced by the CEO in front of the whole company is not something I was expecting – needless to say, I instantly felt like a significant and valued member of the Macquarie Technology Group family.
 Soon after the company introduction, I was scheduled in for a professional on-brand photoshoot.
 When I received my photos a few days after the session, I had a feeling of being truly and wholly a part of the team.

 Highlight – Company Induction